liuj001/jiucuo/README.md

 ### 1. System requirements

-JiuCuo is suitable for 32-bit or 64-bit machines with Linux operating systems.
-JiuCuo usually uses no more than 40 GB memory.
+JiuCuo is suitable for 32-bit or 64-bit machines with Linux Ubantu operating systems.
+JiuCuo usually uses no more than 40 GB memory, but needs relatively large disk space to store generated images.

 ### 2. Installation
 If Git LFS is not installed, please follow the steps below to install it.